-Space Autonomous Mission for Swarming and Geolocation with Nanosatellites (SAMSON) is a new satellite mission, led by the Technion (PI: P. Gurfil) and supported by the Adelis Foundation.
+Space Autonomous Mission for Swarming and Geo-locating Nanosatellites (SAMSON) is a new satellite mission, led by the Asher Space Research Institute at Technion and supported by the Adelis Foundation.
 Adelis-SAMSON will include three nano-satellites, built based on the the CubeSat standard, and designed in collaboration with Israeli industries (IAI, RAFAEL, Elta).

 In order to better measure and model the position of geosynchronous satellites in space, we developed an autonomous robotic system to optically observe the satellite and determine its position on the sky.
 The satellite is imaged on a CCD camera through a telescope that is positioned is a closed building.
 The images are reduced automatically and the angular position of the satellite is found.